-Attorney General Barr Says DOJ Acts Independent Of Trump Interests
+Attorney General Barr Says DOJ Acts Independent Of Trump's Interests

 But on Thursday, Barr doubled down, calling mail-ballot security processes "primitive."

-When pressed on whether he had evidence to suggest such a plot was underway by foreign adversaries, the attorney general said he did not, but that his department had evidence of foreign countries being interested in interference more broadly — and that he thought mail voting was an obvious target.
+When pressed on whether he had evidence to suggest such a plot was underway by foreign adversaries, the attorney general said that he did not, but that his department had evidence of foreign countries being interested in interference more broadly — and that he thought mail voting was an obvious target.

 "You don't have to be a rocket scientist to figure that one out," Barr said.

-Skeptics among elections specialists point to the dozens of aspects of each jurisdiction's mail ballots that would need to be replicated for an attack of this nature to work: from the barcode, to the weight of the paper, to the successful forgery of voters' signatures.
+Skeptics among elections specialists point to the dozens of aspects of each jurisdiction's mail ballots that would need to be replicated for an attack of this nature to work: from the bar code, to the weight of the paper, to the successful forgery of voters' signatures.

 "It shows a fundamental lack of understanding about the soup to nuts of administering an election," said Paul Gronke, a political science professor at Reed College.
-"You can't just source the paper, recreate the ballot styles, fake the signatures, on any kind of mass scale."
+"You can't just source the paper, re-create the ballot styles, fake the signatures, on any kind of mass scale."

-Barr, who voted by mail in 2019 and 2012, according to The Washington Post, said he supports mail voting in isolated situations, but that he does not believe broad expansion is possible without significant fraud and mistakes.
+Barr, who voted by mail in 2019 and 2012, according to The Washington Post, said that he supports mail voting in isolated situations but that he does not believe broad expansion is possible without significant fraud and mistakes.
 Most election officials disagree.

-"Election officials spend a great deal of our time building in security measures," said Washington Secretary of State Kim Wyman, a Republican, earlier this week when asked about Barr's claims.
+"Election officials spend a great deal of our time building in security measures," said Washington Secretary of State Kim Wyman, a Republican, this week when asked about Barr's claims.
 "The idea that people could print millions of ballots either within the country or external to the country, just on its face, is not going to pass muster with an election official."

-Fears about Antifa
+Fears about antifa

-Barr also defended on Thursday his thesis that recent protests against police brutality against Black Americans have been infiltrated by and overrun by Antifa agitators.
+Barr also defended on Thursday his thesis that recent protests over police brutality against Black Americans have been infiltrated and overrun by antifa agitators.

-Barr and Trump have repeatedly painted Antifa as a criminal, far left anarchist organization, blaming its adherents for some instances of violence and looting during recent protests for police accountability.
+Barr and Trump have repeatedly painted antifa as a criminal, far-left anarchist organization, blaming its adherents for some instances of violence and looting during recent protests for police accountability.

+NPR reporting found no sign of antifa links so far in cases brought by the Justice Department, but Barr reiterated Thursday that antifa is more of an "umbrella term" and that protesters who identify as antifa would have been charged with specific actions like throwing a Molotov cocktail.

-The attorney general also defended police amidst the ongoing protest movement about law enforcement in Black communities.
+The attorney general also defended police amid the ongoing protest movement about law enforcement in Black communities.

-"The statistics on police shootings of unarmed individuals are not skewed toward the African-American," he said.
+"The statistics on police shootings of unarmed individuals are not skewed toward the African American," he said.
 "There are many whites who are shot unarmed by police."

-On the subject of the coronavirus pandemic, Barr once again criticized state governors for implementing strict mitigation protocols to attempt to slow the spread of the virus, accusing those leaders of abusing their power and compromising citizens' livelihoods.
+On the subject of the coronavirus pandemic, Barr once again criticized state governors for implementing strict mitigation protocols in an attempt to slow the spread of the virus, accusing those leaders of abusing their power and compromising citizens' livelihoods.

-"Basically, putting the entire population in home detention, and telling people that they have to shut down their livelihood and their business.
+"Basically, putting the entire population in home detention and telling people that they have to shut down their livelihood and their business.
 And they leave that to the discretionary decision of governors," Barr said.

+Barry Gordemer, Connor Donevan, Courtney Dorning and Matt Kwong produced and edited the audio version of this story.